Open Landscapes and Hot Spots in Rural Skåne

-I didn’t think twice before saying yes to a road trip around the south of Sweden.
-I’m a little embarrassed of how little I traveled in my own country, being born and bred in the capital Stockholm and having spent most of my summers by autopilot in Spain or France I was finally on my way to Swedens own golden coast.
+I didn't think twice before saying yes to a road trip around the south of Sweden.
+I'm a little embarrassed by how little I travelled in my own country, being born and bred in the capital Stockholm and having spent most of my summers by autopilot in Spain or France I was finally on my way to Sweden's own golden coast.

 This guide was made in collaboration with VisitSkåne.com, who gave me full creative freedom to choose what to feature here.
 I have not been asked to endorse or list any specific place.
 All the recommendations are my personal choices.

 If you plan the listed spots, keep in mind that some places are sensitive to seasonal opening hours, so check the website and opening hours information beforehand.

 A lovely budget stay.
 Folksy Vejbystrand is a seaside destination strategically situated for exploring the Northwest corner of Skåne.
 We stayed in Villa Sigrid, a cute little cottage just a few minutes walk from the sea, it’s the perfect stay for nature explorers.
 We loved the beaches and picnicked, swam and watched the sunset on our first evening.
 Our host Vejbystrand Vandrarhem gifted us with delicious local cheese, jams, bread and Swedish slow drip coffee for breakfast, which we enjoyed on the porch of our little cottage.
 So homey, genuine and Swedish!
 The region has many small local food producers, we picked up our picnic food from the next tip, Höganäs Saluhall.

 Restaurant and food hall with organic, local and international food.